AnabelSMRuggiero/sbmltoodepy/README.md

 [Zi, Zhike, et al. "Quantitative analysis of transient and sustained transforming growth factor‐β signaling dynamics."
 Molecular systems biology 7.1 (2011).][12]

+The above models are additionally located in [this projects github repository.](https://github.com/SMRuggiero/sbmltoodepy/tree/master/sbmltoodepy/sbml_files)

-For more information about this package, [click here](https://sbmltoodepy.readthedocs.io/en/latest/)
+For more information on using this package, [click here to see the tutorial.](https://github.com/SMRuggiero/sbmltoodepy/blob/master/Tutorial.md)

+For more information on SBML, including specifications and other software that supports SBML, [click here for the SBML web site](http://sbml.org/Main_Page)

+For a good source of SBML models, [the BioModels repository is a great place to search.](https://www.ebi.ac.uk/biomodels/)

+For this project's documentation, [click here.](https://sbmltoodepy.readthedocs.io/en/latest/)

-For this project's github repository, [click here](https://github.com/SMRuggiero/sbmltopyode)
+For this project's github repository, [click here.](https://github.com/SMRuggiero/sbmltopyode)

 [1]: https://www.numpy.org/ "NumPy"
 [2]: https://www.scipy.org/ "SciPy"